Full Disclosure - 3I ATLAS

 Memetic disclosure is a gentle craft.
 Think ecology.
 You don’t move each animal by hand.
 You relocate their water source.
 You plant a tree line.
 You introduce a predator that keeps the rabbits from eating the world.
 A controlled burn now, so you don’t get a wildfire later.

 The ideas spread.
-It wasn’t the first time the Culture used a species’ fiction as inoculation, a way to pre-load concepts that would later feel familiar instead of terrifying.
-Special Circumstances approved it as an acceptable soft disclosure vector, inception - a thought introduced into circulation without making it a command.
+It wasn’t the first time the Culture used a species’ fiction as Inoculation (inception), a way to pre-load concepts that would later feel familiar instead of terrifying.
+Special Circumstances approved it as an acceptable soft disclosure vector, Inception, a thought introduced into circulation without making it a command.

 The SC Mind Heart of Gold commented privately, with a trace of amusement.
 Fiction functions as a vaccine.
 Expose the population to a weakened form of the future so the real thing doesn’t trigger immune collapse.